dkostic/bike-kem/README.md

 It was developed and is maintained by Nir Drucker, Shay Gueron, and Dusan Kostic, (drucker.nir@gmail.com, shay.gueron@gmail.com, dkostic@protonmail.com).

+This git branch of the repository contains the implementation of BIKE Level-5 in addition to levels 1 and 3.
+Level 5 implementation is added in this separate branch to avoid increasing code complexity in the master branch.
+The increased complexity of Level-5 implementation stems from the size of level 5 parameters which require a slightly different (and less efficient) implementation of the polynomial inversion functions.

 BIKE is a submission to the
 [Post-Quantum Cryptography Standardization project](http://csrc.nist.gov/projects/post-quantum-cryptography).